Russian river turned red by metallurgical waste

 (CNN)The mystery behind the bright red color of a river in Siberia may have been solved.

-Turns out the puzzling hue of the water of the Daldykan River, by the Arctic town of Norilsk, was caused by a discharge form a metallurgical plant in the area.
+Turns out the puzzling hue of the water of the Daldykan River, by the Arctic town of Norilsk, was caused by a discharge from a metallurgical plant in the area.

 After denying blame for the contamination of the water, Norilsk Nickel, the world's largest nickel producer, said Monday that a dike at its Nadezhda plant overflowed, coloring the river blood red.